lennygir/polito-se2-23-02-thesis/README.md

 ## React Client Application Routes

-- Route `/`: login page
+- Route `/`: login page.
-- Route `/proposals`: students see the list of proposals for their cds, teachers see the list of their proposals
+- Route `/proposals`: students see the list of proposals for their cds, teachers see the list of their proposals.
-- Route `/proposals/proposalId`: students see the details of a proposal and can apply to it, teachers can only see the proposal details
+- Route `/proposals/proposalId`: students see the details of a proposal and can apply to it, teachers can only see the proposal details.
-- Route `/add-proposal`: teachers can create a new proposal
+- Route `/add-proposal`: teachers can create a new proposal.
-- Route `/edit-proposal/proposalId`: teachers can edit an existing proposal
+- Route `/edit-proposal/proposalId`: teachers can edit an existing proposal.
-- Route `/applications`: students see the list of their applications, teachers see the list of applications to their proposals
+- Route `/applications`: students see the list of their applications, teachers see the list of applications to their proposals.
-- Route `/applications/applicationId`: students see the check the details of an applications, teachers can also accept or reject an application
+- Route `/applications/applicationId`: students see the details of an applications, teachers can also accept or reject an application.
-- Route `/notifications`: students and teachers see the list of notifications related to the proposals/applications
+- Route `/notifications`: students and teachers see the list of notifications related to the proposals/applications.
+- Route `/notifications/notificationId`: students and teachers see the details of a notification.
 - Route `/requests`: students can see the request that has been submitted by them, teachers can view the requests which are sent to them, and secretary clerks can also view thesis requests directed to them.
 - Route `/requests/requestId`: teachers can see the details of the request made by the student, in addition to accepting or rejecting the request, the teacher can ask for changes from the student.
-Furthermore, secretary clerks can see the details of the requests sent to them, and they can accept or reject it
+Furthermore, secretary clerks can see the details of the requests sent to them, and they can accept or reject it.
 - Route `/add-start-request`: students can either create a thesis start request from "start request" in the side bar or they can create one from an accepted application.
 - Route `/edit-start-request`: students can edit their start request if the professor has asked them to do so.
-- Route `/settings`: users can change the theme (light/dark mode)
+- Route `/settings`: users can change the theme of the app (light/dark mode).
-- Route `*`: non-existing routes view
+- Route `*`: non-existing routes view.

 ## Client Components